rkhleics/wagtailmodeladmin/README.md

     list_filter = ('live', 'example_field2', 'example_field3')
     search_fields = ('title',)

-# We instantiate the 'MyPageModelAdmin' class to use with the hooks below
+# We instantiate the 'MyPageModelAdmin' class and register the instance with Wagtail
 hook_instance = MyPageModelAdmin()
 hook_instance.register_with_wagtail()
 ```